 You can expect our inspection to be unbiased and thorough.
 We have worked with multiple lending institutions and are savvy in this process.

-Each county in Missouri have their own regulations and requirements for septic inspections.
-Some are simply to stay in compliance with the state’s standards, while others have their own set of regulations that are in addition to this.
+Each county in Missouri has their own regulations and requirements for septic inspections.
+Some are simply to stay in compliance with the state's standards, while others have additional regulations beyond the state's standards.

-The following are the septic inspection requirements and regulations for the state of Missouri, Stone County and Taney County.
+The following are some septic inspection requirements and regulations for the state of Missouri, Stone County and Taney County.

 - Missouri licenses individuals as OWTS (Onsite Wastewater Treatment Systems) inspectors for the purpose of real estate transactions.

-- New systems must be in operation for at least 6 months before performing and inspection.
+- New systems must be in operation for at least 6 months before performing an inspection.

 The following is a list of procedures and component checks that should be performed during an inspection.